cenurv/ecto_schema_store/README.md

 ## Generator Factories ##

 Sometimes, such as in unit testing, a developer would like to create a common predefined data structure to work against.
-Generator Factories provide a composable method to create such a data strcture.
-There two trypes of factory methods that can be used.
+Generator Factories provide a composable method to create such a data structure.
+There two types of factory methods that can be used.
 One to create a common factory base for the store and another to append upon that base if it is used.
 The base factory is optional and not required.

-If a default fatcory does not exist then the defaults will be used as defined in the Struct ecto will generate for the schema.
+If a default factory does not exist then the defaults will be used as defined in the Struct ecto will generate for the schema.

 Macros: